Second Transform 2019 AI showcase highlights people and processes

 Spoke wants to help businesses streamline their internal processes, like onboarding new employees.
 The company launched its AI-powered ticketing system out of beta in 2018, and today it announced new workflows to expand its offerings from ticketing to full workflows.

-“The modern workplace demands fast, personalized access to knowledge and services,” said Spoke co-founder and CEO Jay Srinivasan.
+“The modern workplace demands fast, personalized access to knowledge and services,” said Spoke cofounder and CEO Jay Srinivasan.
 “The new workflows from Spoke allow support teams to help people faster without forcing people down unnecessarily complicated steps, so everyone has more time to get more things done.”
 Spoke works with Slack, email, and on the web to let teams across a company track progress and see results.
 It’s intended to break down friction points and barriers in communication and project completion across organizations.

-The new capability makes it easier for companies to make not just knowledge requests, like an HR question, but also work requests like setting up a training with the IT department.
+The new capability makes it easier for companies to make not just knowledge requests, like an HR question, but also work requests, like setting up a training with the IT department.

 Kinetica